AlgoMaster Logo

 Understanding the Problem

 We need to count how many bit positions differ between two integers.
-If you line up the binary representations of x and y, the Hamming distance is simply the number of spots where one has a 1 and the other has a 0.
+Lining up the binary representations of x and y, the Hamming distance is the number of positions where one has a 1 and the other has a 0.

-The key observation is that XOR (^) gives us exactly what we need.
-When you XOR two bits, the result is 1 if and only if the bits are different.
-So x ^ y produces a number where each 1 bit represents a position where x and y disagree.
-The problem reduces to counting the number of 1 bits in x ^ y, which is also known as the "popcount" or "population count."
+XOR (^) produces exactly this count of disagreements.
+XOR of two bits is 1 if and only if the bits differ, so x ^ y produces a number whose 1 bits sit at every position where x and y disagree.
+The problem reduces to counting the 1 bits in x ^ y, also called the popcount or population count.

 Key Constraints: